Getting started

 After the database has been manually restored, start all services:

-sudo systemctl start ss-surfly.target
+systemctl --user start ss-surfly.target

 Backup database